-Turn the detector off using Power

-2 Follow the steps of Coil Cable Assembly (p.
-13) and Connecting the Coil (p.
-8) in reverse order to disconnect the coil from the detector.

-Repeat the same steps in the correct order to connect a different coil.

-Turn the detector on using Power
+- Turn the detector off using POWER.
+(U) - 2 Follow the steps of Coil Cable Assembly (pg.
+12) and Connecting the Coil (pg.
+8) in reverse order to disconnect the coil from the detector. - Repeat the same steps in the correct order to connect a different coil. - Turn the detector on using POWER (U)